pac-ac/osakaOS/README.md

   <li>Other stuff that I haven't found yet or are too insignificant to mention in the README.</li>
 </ul>

 Yes there are graphics.
 Currently they're in a very sorry state but I do have plans to develop them further.
+There are also implementations for things like multitasking and networking but they're also underutilized currently.